-NBA Agent Slams League For Embracing Black Lives Matter Movement, Calls It ‘A Horrible Look For The League’
+NBA Agent Slams League For Embracing Black Lives Matter Movement, Calls It ‘A Horrible Look’

-As the NBA resumed its post-season games after having been temporarily shut down due to the coronavirus, both the league and the players fully embraced the Black Lives Matter movement.
-Most people saw this as revolutionary, however one organization’s agent said the decision was more corruptive than it was helpful, according to Yahoo Sports.
+As the NBA resumed its post-season games after having been temporarily suspended due to the coronavirus pandemic, both the league and the players fully embraced the Black Lives Matter movement.
+Most people saw this as revolutionary.
+However, one agent said the decision was more harmful than it was helpful, according to Yahoo Sports.

 A recent survey of 20 agents from around the league was conducted in order to get a better idea of how they thought the sport handled the global pandemic, according to a report from The Athletic.

-“I think that the players are being manipulated into something that they don’t really understand and I think it’s a horrible look for the league,” the anonymous agent remarked regarding the BLM stances taken by several teams.
+“I think that the players are being manipulated into something that they don’t really understand and I think it’s a horrible look for the league,” the anonymous agent said regarding the BLM stance taken by several teams.

 “They’re not helping the players, they’re hurting the sport,” they added.

-The NBA allowed athletes to wear uniforms with various social justice sayings on the backs.
-Additionally, every court that was played on inside the Bubble had “Black Lives Matter” painted on it in bold letters.
+The NBA allowed athletes to wear jerseys with various social justice messages on the backs.
+Additionally, every court that was played on inside the bubble had “Black Lives Matter” painted on it in bold letters.
 Multiple clubs also participated in boycotts to protest social injustices highlighted by the media.
 For example, the Milwaukee Bucks decided to refrain from taking the court for Game 5 of the playoff series against the Orlando Magic after Jacob Blake was shot by police in Kenosha, Wisconsin, according to Newsweek.

 Commissioner Adam Silver stated that social justice messages will not be displayed on jerseys or the courts for the 2020-21 season.
 Instead, athletes will need to voice their opinions off the court.